ahmerb/typescript-sequelize-article/article.md

 import { createModels } from 'models';
 const sequelizeConfig = require('config/sequelizeConfig.json');
 const db = createModels(sequelizeConfig);
+db.sequelize.sync(); // tells Sequelize to sync all defined models to db
 ```

 Now, let's make the `createModels` function.
 Typically, people create an `index.ts` file that has the function that creates models as a default export.
 The function then just calls `sequelize.import` with every file in the directory, which would be the model files.
 The problem with that approach is that there's no way to maintain typechecking.
 To keep those juicy types, we'll create an interface called `DbInterface`.
 Then, `createModels` will return an object `db` of type `DbInterface` which will have the Sequelize models attached to them.
 The important bit is that it will be explicitly defined in `DbInterface` which models are defined and what attributes and methods each model has.
 The `db` object can then be passed to api route handlers, which can use the models to make Sequelize queries.